 In short, UAVs can offer the most spatially accurate aerial survey data currently available.

 However, since accuracy is determined in part by pixel resolution & quality the results are highly dependent on the quality of camera and lens used.
 We always use high quality equipment to maximise the quality of the data.
-More information about the capabilities and resolution specification of the types of cameras we use can be found here.

 The error of our extracted survey points can get down to around 9mm in height and 6mm in plan with good ground control and specialised post-processing techniques.
 For most land surveys we generally work to around 40mm in height and 30mm in plan.
 The cost of these surveys per unit area does vary and so the higher accuracy you require the more it will cost.
 It is therefore a good idea to understand what you are trying to achieve and the tolerances you need to achieve it.